tdwg/mids/current-draft /MIDS-definition-v0.17-13Jul2023.md

 # 8 Data quality

 Concerns about publishing junk data are not solved by MIDS.
 Collection-holding institutions should operate adequate quality controls during digitisation processes to ensure that published data are valid data, to the best of knowledge.
-Attention to prevention of digitization errors, simple (automated) checks and basic rules, such as avoiding unfilled information fields (i.e., use specific ‘unknown’ or ‘not specified’ values instead of leaving fields blank) each contribute to ensuring valid data.
+Attention to prevention of digitisation errors, simple (automated) checks and basic rules, such as avoiding unfilled information fields (i.e., use specific ‘unknown’ or ‘not specified’ values instead of leaving fields blank) each contribute to ensuring valid data.

 # 9 Conformance (normative)

 ## 9.1 Principle means of conformance

-*28 May 2022: ICS proforma tables to be revised - not presently uptodate.
-See current proposal under issue [#50](https://github.com/tdwg/mids/issues/50)*.

 The principle means of conformance with the present specification must be through implementation of its requirements in workflows and processes of specimen digitisation and data management.